Welcome to The Democracy Box

 This information is in a story format because our research shows that using story is the best way to engage and share complex or dry information.

-All The Democracy Box young co-creators use these seven chapters to creatively retell the story using social media, video, music, rap, podcasts and more.
+All Democracy Box co-creators use these seven chapters to creatively retell the story using social media, video, music, rap, podcasts and more.

 You can find some examples of how they have retold this story so far on multiple social and broadcast media platforms by clicking any of these links: